decentralized-identity/wallet-and-credential-interactions/spec/spec.md

 ### QR Code or Link

-Two ways of initiating an interaction is for the relying party to display either a QR code or a link to the user.
-There could be other ways to initiate an interaction but this document will be discussing QR codes and links.
+This document focuses on two common ways for a relying party to initiate an interaction: by presenting a QR code or a link to the user.

-If the user is using an app/webiste on something other than the device that their wallet is on, then they would be able to scan a QR code with the wallet. _But_ if the user is using the device that also has their wallet then they wouldn't be able to scan a QR code, they would need to be able to click a link that will open their mobile wallet.
+If the user's wallet is on a separate device from relying party's app/website, the user would scan a QR code with the wallet device to proceed with the interaction; otherwise the user would click a link to proceed.

-There are of course other use cases where you might need one over the other or both.
-For example, in an email you may want to display both a link and a QR code because you won't be able to dynamically choose between the two.
+There are use cases where either or both options should be presented.
+For example, in an email the relying party may want to include both a link and a QR code because they cannot dynamically choose between the two.

-### Payload
+### Challenge Token URL Payload

-Some mediums do not allow for a large amount of data to be sent (e.g a QR code) to support those cases the initial payload contains instructions for fetching the challenge token.
+The initial payload consists of a `challengeTokenUrl`, which is a URL at which the challenge token can be retrieved, and a `version`.

+The initial payload contains instructions for fetching the challenge token, rather than the challenge token itself, to enable mediums with size restrictions, such as QR codes.

-This is payload can be displayed in a QR code or added to a link as a query parameter.
+The payload can be displayed as a QR code or as a link with a query parameter, as follows:

 <tab-panels selected-index="0">